josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Needs to be verified

-Immutable Data can only hold one entry, but its size is limited only by the current Testnet restrictions or when the network is fully released the amount of SAFEcoin you have.
+Immutable Data can only hold one value, but its size is limited only by the current Testnet restrictions or when the network is fully released the amount of SAFEcoin you have.
 Immutable Data has the ability to be encrypted with both asymmetric and symmetric encryption.
 Immutable Data is retrieved with a Data Map Address.
 A Data Map Address is the 32 length secure hash of a particular Immutable Data file content.
 The Data Map Address of a file can't change and is the same for everyone.

 //Needs to be explained better, why it's used, how it works and verified to be make sure it's right
 // this is a good reference https://blog.maidsafe.net/2016/05/27/structuring-networks-with-xor/